 Steve Allan and Darryl Parsons

-The BRAKE coursework was developed by Steve Allan and Darryl Parsons.
-Steve is a Team Leader with the Queensland Ambulance Service and has been involved in the development and rollout of BRAKE from the early days.
+Steve Allan and Darryl Parsons developed BRAKE’s original coursework.
+Steve was a Team Leader with the Queensland Ambulance Service and has been involved in the development and rollout of BRAKE from the early days.

 Steve ensures the course content is accurate and appropriate.
 He also manages the “train-the-trainer” aspects of BRAKE.

-Darryl Parsons (ScEdD MScEd PGDipScEd PGDipEdAdmin G.Dip.Ed BAppSc) is a highly qualified secondary teacher, and a published author who has written several school textbooks.
+Darryl Parsons (ScEdD MScEd PGDipScEd PGDipEdAdmin G.Dip.Ed BAppSc) was a highly qualified secondary teacher and a published author who has written several school textbooks.

-Darryl has been a long-time supporter of BRAKE, first as one of the first teachers to conduct the courses in schools and then as an educational advisor and Board Member.
+Darryl was a long-time supporter of BRAKE, first as one of the first teachers to conduct the courses in schools and then as an educational advisor and Board Member.

 Why is the program called BRAKE?